fiddus/express-format-response/README.md

 ## TODO

 - Improve template parser
-- Add support to response status setting
+- Add support to response status definition (today all responses that use this middleware will have 200 status)
-- Add support to error
+- Add support to error messages formatting

 ## Contributing